 The vast majority of companies use hired vehicles for transportation.
-Organizing weight control for such a wide variety of vehicles is far from easy.
+However, o rganizing weight control for such a wide variety of vehicles is far from easy.
 In a previous article, we examined the organization of weight control for a company’s own fleet.
-For hired vehicles, the organization plan will be a little more complicated, since the parameters of the vehicle that arrived for loading are unknown.
+For hired vehicles, the organization plan will be a little more complicated since the vehicle’s parameters that arrived for loading are unknown.

 To start, we need to clarify vehicle parameters.
 The best approach is to weigh the vehicle on axle scales and measure the dimensions.
 As a result, loading optimization will be as accurate as possible.
 The guidelines for correct measuring are provided in the following video.